new-church/sc-www/content/news/why-no-images.md

 If the book includes photographs, artworks, drawings, illustrations, diagrams and maps, each will be protected separately as an artistic work.

-There are very few defences against infringement.
+There are only a few specific defences against infringement.
 "Fair use" in Australia mainly only allows for people to be let off the hook if a creatively something is licensed to the user, or is used for free for study purposes, or for reviewing the work, or to criticise, satire or parody the work.
 Check with the Australian Copyright Council (link below) for more detail.

 Our recent lessons is learning to:
 - Be careful (ignorance is no excuse, so when in doubt, don't!)